roberto-asir/cv-devops/README.md

 Edit `cv-devops/modules/aws/cv/web/index.html` to update with your data.

-Including the term (MAJOR) or (MINOR) in the commit message alters the type of change the next version will represent by the semantic versioning.
+Including the term `perf`(MAJOR), `feat' (MINOR) or `fix` (PATCH) at the begining of the commit message alters the type of change the next version will represent by the semantic versioning.

-This only works when there are changes in the web directory.

 ## TODO
 - Configure S3 bucket to limit access to CloudFlare IPs